PTSD Counselor and Trauma Therapist

 - Derealization which is the feeling of unreality, distance, or distortion

-If you feel that you may have PTSD please contact Dr. Ferrick to set up an assessment.
-PTSD symptoms can be substantially reduced, and sometimes completely eliminated.
+If you feel that you may have PTSD, please contact Dr. Ferrick to set up an assessment for PTSD therapy.
+PTSD symptoms can be substantially reduced, and sometimes completely eliminated through PTSD counseling.
 Using research-based treatment that results in more than a 75% reduction of symptoms for more than 85% of the individuals that complete the treatment, Dr. Ferrick can help you regain your life, and thrive.

 Managing Nightmares: The Search for Sleep